 9441 Jasper Avenue NW, Edmonton

 A few weeks ago I went to Syphay with a few friends.
-We had the groupon, and decided to go for some Thai food and have a games night.
+We had a groupon, and decided to go for some Thai food and have a games night.
 Thai food is one of my favourite cuisines.
 I love curries, spicy, and fragrant foods, and Syphay is one of my favourite places in Edmonton to go for Thai food.

 The name “Syphay comes from the owners, Sye, and Phay Sayaphet.
 They run both the South location and the Downtown location, along with their three daughters.
-They are the definitely of a family-owned restaurant!
+They are the definition of a family-owned restaurant!

 The parking lot at the downtown location is fairly small.
 We went on a Friday evening and it was completely packed.
 There is a pay diamond Parking lot adjacent to it, if you wish to pay for parking, but luckily we got a couple spots right as people were leaving.

 I’ve done take out from the south location, but have never been inside.
 I’ve read that the exterior (and interior for that matter) of the south location is not great, but the food is definitely worth it.
 The downtown location is not bad.
 Everything is relatively clean.
 The tables are pretty close together but it’s not too bad.
 There were four of us and we got a few dishes to share, with some coconut rice of course!